 Feeling a little foggy?
-Here are are some simple ways to boost your brain power.
+Here are are some simple ways to boost your brain power and lift fatigue.

 You may believe a quick G&T or glass of red wine helps you think – and if it works for you, that’s good – but there are some other options if brain fog is affecting your thinking.

 The caffeine in coffee really does make you more alert.
-A cup can also help you concentrate and boost your mood when you’ve got the Monday blues.
+A cup can also help you concentrate and boost your mood.

 Plus, lifelong coffee drinkers may have a lower risk of stroke and Alzheimer’s disease.

 If you’re not a coffee drinker, this is another way to get your daily caffeine.
 Like coffee, tea can make you feel more alert.

 There’s also evidence that green tea improves memory and attention.
 Experts can’t point to one component that makes these leaves so brain healthy but it’s likely the blend of healthy plant chemicals it contains.